BnkColon/cardGame/README.md

 # cardGame
-Simulated the Card Game of War, commonly called in Spanish "Roba paquetes".
+This is a simple simulation of the cards game called War.

-This game could be [infinite](https://arxiv.org/pdf/1007.1371.pdf).
+Since this game could be [infinite](https://arxiv.org/pdf/1007.1371.pdf) and we don't want that I made some modifications.
+Also, I change the value of the A card, to make it bigger.